-- CardOS V4.2B runs on the Infineon SLE66 chip family.
-The SLE66CX322P and SLE66CX642P chips with embedded security controller for asymmetric cryptography and with a true random number generator have successfully been certified against the Common Criteria EAL5+ security requirements (see [17], [25], [26], [27] and [24]). - Shielded against all presently known security attacks - All commands are compliant with ISO 7816-4, -8 and -9 standards. - PC/SC- compliance and CT-API - Cleanly structured security architecture and key management - Customer and application dependent configurability of card services and commands - Extensibility of the operating system using loadable software components (packages)
+- CardOS DI V4.2B runs on the Dual Interface Infineon SLE66CLX chip family.
+The SLE66CLX640P chip with embedded security controller for asymmetric cryptography and true random number generator has successfully been certified against the Common Criteria EAL5+ security requirements for the production site Dresden, Gemany [17]. - · Shielded against all presently known security attacks - All commands are compliant with ISO 7816-4, -8 and -9 standards. - PC/SC- compliance and CT-API - Cleanly structured security architecture and key management - Customer and application dependent configurability of card services and commands - Extensibility of the operating system using loadable software components (packages) - Provision of both a contact and a contactless interface.